March 5, 2024 •David Blauzvern

-Company size can matter, and firms with adjusted EBITDAs over $3 million may be better equipped to manage the expenses and reap the full benefits of a leveraged ESOP.
-This isn’t a hard and fast rule, though.
-Many factors play-in to the cost-benefit calculus behind an employee ownership strategy.
+Most US-based companies with at least three years of continuous operations are permitted to form a plan.
+Firms with adjusted EBITDAs over $3 million may be better equipped to manage the expenses and reap the full benefits of a leveraged ESOP.
+That isn’t a hard and fast rule, though.
+Several factors influence the cost-benefit analysis underlying an employee ownership strategy.

-Beyond those numbers and statutory requirements, there are a variety of scenarios and unique goals that often drive ESOP consideration.
+Beyond those statutory requirements and general guidelines, a variety of scenarios and unique goals often drive ESOP consideration.

 Founders and owners often have most of their net worth locked up in their companies.
-At the same time, many have no intention of selling-out and walking away.
-Whether they’re too young for retirement, want their firms to remain independent, or they simply enjoy their current work-life balance, a third-party sale is generally out of the question.
+At the same time, many have no intention of selling out and walking away.
+Whether they’re too young for retirement, want their firms to remain independent, or enjoy their current work-life balance, a third-party sale is generally not an option.

 Partial ESOP sales offer a meaningful compromise.
-When shareholders sell a minority stake to an employee trust, they can receive fair market value for their shares, maintain future upside, and keep their day-to-day routine and responsibilities.
+When shareholders sell a minority stake to an employee trust, they can receive fair market value for their shares, maintain future upside potential, and continue with their day-to-day routine and responsibilities.
 Furthermore, when at least 30% of outstanding equity is sold to an ESOP, a selling shareholder can defer capital gains taxes on their proceeds.

 Family Business Succession Alternative